There are a few simple things you can do to make your home more energy-efficient and use electricity wisely this winter.

 Find the air leaks

-- Check you weatherstripping regularly to stop drafts and keep the warm air in
+- Check your weatherstripping regularly to stop drafts and keep the warm air in.

 Replace mechanical thermostats with programmable electronic ones and save up to 10% on your heating costs.

 - Lower the heat by just one degree Celsius and reduce your heating costs by 5 to 7%

 - Don’t heat unoccupied rooms and lower the temperature in unoccupied rooms and close the doors.